 Requires State Budget Office (SBO) to report on estimates of general fund lapses by major program or program areas at close of fiscal year.

 Sec.
-210. Contingency Funding
+210. Contingency Authorization

-Appropriates up to \$2.5 million in federal contingency funds; authorizes expenditure of funds after legislative transfer to specific line items.
+Authorizes up to \$2.5 million in federal contingency funds to be appropriated; authorizes expenditure of funds after legislative transfer to specific line items.

 Sec.
 211. Transparency Website